 What tools are needed to handle the material?

-Scissors or cutter knives, ruler or measuring tape, pencil and plastic scraper.
-A scraper is a spatula made of hard rubber and can be purchased in a crafts store or a hardware store.
+Scissors or cutter knives, ruler or measuring tape, pencil and a squeegee.
+A squeegee is a spatula made of plastic/hard rubber and can be purchased in a crafts store or a hardware store.

 What type of surface can the sheets be applied to?